MSU-DHI-Lab/data-workflows-workshop/learn/licensing_for_datasets_and_media.md

 ## A concrete example (mini case study)
 Mini case study: A library releases a metadata-only CSV under CC BY 4.0 so others can use and remix it with credit.
 The same collection has images with donor restrictions, so those files are marked “Rights Reserved” and kept separate.
 The README lists both, preventing accidental misuse.
 ## How this shows up in this workshop
-- Day 04 asks you to pick a license, record it in README, LICENSE, CITATION.cff, and .zenodo.json.
+- Day 04 asks you to pick a license, record it in README, LICENSE, CITATION.cff, and `.zenodo.json` (a structured text metadata file Zenodo can read).
 - Rights tokens are normalized in Day 01–03 to keep publishing choices clear.
 - The publishing checklist reminds you to align license text and metadata.
 ## What “successful understanding” looks like